aptible/docker-kibana/README.md

 [![Docker Repository on Quay.io](https://quay.io/repository/aptible/kibana/status)](https://quay.io/repository/aptible/kibana)

-Kibana 4.1.1 as an Aptible app.
+Kibana as an Aptible app.
+This app automatically detects your Elasticsearch version and starts Kibana 4.1 or 4.4 accordingly.

 ## Installation and Usage